Telecominfraproject/wlan-docs/about/cloud-partner-information.md

 * Analytics
 * User Interface

-This independent micro service approach has numerous advantages including ease of integration, ability to leverage more of the stack to accelerate product availability or support only device communication and discovery for partners who seek to maintain more functionality within their own application.
+This independent microservice approach has numerous advantages including ease of integration, ability to leverage more of the stack to accelerate product availability or support only device communication and discovery for partners who seek to maintain more functionality within their own application.

 ### Step 1 : Join